-If the timer counts down to 0, G7 will go into a notification alarm to prompt the user to check the screen.
-Holding the up and down arrows for three seconds will silence the alarm and clear the timer.
+If the timer counts down to 0, G7 will go into a information alarm to inform the user to check the screen.
+Pressing and holding the up and down arrows for three beeps will silence the alarm and clear the timer.

 G7 also has a new option to start a stopwatch on the device:

 1. Press OK to open the main menu.

 2. Scroll to the Time option and press OK to select.

 3. Select the “Stopwatch” option.
 You will see a screen with a stopwatch at 00:00:00.